 We’ve been seeing the gaming market transform from an after-school hobby to a serious career choice.
-People are now earning huge sums for playing games professionally and that requires serious grinding.
+People are now earning huge sums for playing games professionally and that requires serious work.
 A lot of hours must be put in to be the best and that means sitting in front of the screen for long periods of time.
 And, with recent studies showing the dangers of the rays coming out, the grind is becoming a health concern.
 Studies show that blue rays cause eye fatigue and sleep deprivation which in turn results in weaker overall health.

 Gunnar is a well-known brand and sponsor, who wants their voice to be heard.
 With their premium grade accessories, Gunnar has been readily promoting awareness related to the health issues caused by long hours of watching digital screens.
 The PHA-04201 is among their highest quality lines of gaming glasses and it delivers well.

 The PHA-04201 is in the Optiks line of products by Gunnar.
 The Optiks products are certified by professional doctors.
 That means that you’ve got certified professionals backing Gunnar’s claim against this pair of glasses.
 The PHA-04201 has a full rim and a broad frame, making it ideal for various head shapes and sizes.
-The nose pads are made of adjustable silicone pads so that all sorts of users can make full use of it.
+The nose pads are made of adjustable silicone pads so that all sorts of users can make full use of them.

-Gunnar’s PHA-04201 are top grade glasses and they justify that with not just their amazing build quality but blockage of harmful rays as well.
+Gunnar’s PHA-04201 are top-grade glasses and they justify that with not just their amazing build quality but blockage of harmful rays as well.
 With a reflective coating on the lens, eye damage is minimized.
-Moreover, these are ideal for long term uses as their well thought design makes them incredibly comfortable and suitable for continuous long usage.
+Moreover, these are ideal for long-term uses as their well-thought design makes them incredibly comfortable and suitable for continuous long usage.

 2. HyperX Gaming Eyewear